inet-framework/inet/showcases/mobility/basic/doc/index.rst

 Goals
 -----

-Node positioning and mobility is important for many simulation scenarios, especially those involving wireless communication.
-In INET, mobility is added to nodes in the form of modules that represent mobility models, such as linear motion or random waypoint.
-A large number of mobility models have been provided with INET, and they can also be combined to achieve more complex motion.
+The positioning and mobility of nodes play a crucial role in many simulation scenarios, especially those that involve wireless communication.
+INET allows you to add mobility to nodes by using modules that represent different mobility models, such as linear motion or random waypoint.
+There is a wide variety of mobility models available in INET and you can even combine them to create complex motion patterns.

-This showcase demonstrates some of the available elementary mobility models.
-The topic of combining mobility models is covered in another showcase, :doc:`../../combining/doc/index`.
+This showcase provides a demonstration of some of the elementary mobility models available in INET.
+The topic of combining multiple mobility models is covered in a separate showcase, :doc:`../../combining/doc/index`.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/mobility/basic <https://github.com/inet-framework/inet/tree/master/showcases/mobility/basic>`__